112-2-dataScience/finalproject-group5/README.md

 | XGB     | 0.610    |
 | LogReg. | 0.542    |

+ ## avg3 (3-Day Average Closing Price)

+**(numeric variable)**

+The average closing price over the next three trading days.

+## up3 (3-Day Price Change Rate)

+**(binary variable)**

+The change direction (upward or downward) in price over the next three trading days from today.

 ### results
 * What is your performance?
   * Two types of models for prediction:
-  * predicting the closing price for the next three or five days, evaluated using R-squared.
+  * predicting the closing price for the next three days, evaluated using R-squared.
-  * Predicting the probability of an increase in the next three or five days, evaluated using F1_score.
+  * Predicting the probability of an increase in the next three days, evaluated using F1_score.

 ![](docs/操作畫面.png)